Kelvin927/CNPS-10/README.md

 ## Contact Information

-### Research Team
-- **Principal Investigator**: CNPS Research Team
-- **Technical Lead**: System Architecture Team
-- **Data Science Lead**: Analytics Team
+For questions about this educational project:

+- Open an issue on GitHub
+- Fork the repository to contribute
+- Use the discussion section for questions

-### Acknowledgments
+## Acknowledgments

-We acknowledge the contributions of:
+We acknowledge:

-- International data providers (World Bank, IMF, UN, OECD)
+- Open data sources (World Bank, UN, OECD)
-- Academic peer reviewers and beta testers
+- The Python and Streamlit communities
-- Open-source software community
+- Open-source contributors and educators
-- International relations research community

 ---

-**Disclaimer**: This system is designed for academic research and educational purposes.
-The scores and rankings reflect analytical assessments based on available data and established methodologies in international relations.
-Results should be interpreted within the context of the underlying theoretical framework and data limitations.
+**Educational Disclaimer**: This system is designed for educational purposes only.
+The data is modeled and generated for learning about data analysis techniques.
+The rankings and assessments are not authoritative and should not be used for policy decisions or academic research claiming real-world accuracy.

-**Last Updated**: September 3, 2025
+**Last Updated**: January 2025
 **System Version**: 2.0.0
 **Documentation Version**: 1.0.0